togarashimayo/togarashimayo.github.io/content/writings.md

 * Expect genuine posts about my New West foodie adventures.
 * I do not write posts that reflect your personal tastes.
 * If you say something rude in my posts and I find past rude posts or comments in your history, I will block you.
-* I also block users who use AI imagery or recipes.
 * If you are a local food spot who is part of ENW, don't be afraid to send me an email asking me to drop by.

 ## Misc